 Depending on your goals, one of these cards could be for you:

 - If you're loyal to a specific airline: Frequent Delta flyers can save by using the Delta SkyMiles® Gold American Express Card, for example, which waives the charge on your first checked bag and gives you Main Cabin 1 priority boarding on Delta flights.
-Cardholders can earn 40,000 points if they spend $1,000 with the card in the first 3 months.
-They can also earn up to $50 in statement credits for eligible purchases made at U.S restaurants within the first 3 months.
+Cardholders can earn 70,000 points if they spend $2,000 with the card in the first 3 months.
+Offer ends August 3, 2022.
+Terms apply.

 Consider Improving Your Credit Before Applying